Shreeharita27/-Cricket-World-Cup-Management-System/README.md

 ![image](https://user-images.githubusercontent.com/59958361/176104107-dc45d8bf-7e30-4176-9c9a-a1b22c89623e.png)

-1.USER (Get information about World cup teams, players, matches etc) 1.1 : To get Teams information go to Teams tab
+1.USER (Get information about World cup teams, players, matches etc) 1.1 : To get Teams information go to Teams tab<br />
 •	If you are a normal user you can get all details about Worldcup in the USER tab.

 ![image](https://user-images.githubusercontent.com/59958361/176104150-3c788ac6-2be8-47c2-8d6f-292d796cd9e9.png)